If you’ve been on Facebook in the last week, you’ve probably seen a number of articles and comments about unsafe 4WD’s on WA Roads.

 However, if you choose to ignore this, there are a few things you can do to reduce your chances of being pulled over and stickered.

-- Ensure your rear mud guards are within 300mm from the ground and that they cover the full width of your tyres
+Ensure your rear mud guards are within 300mm from the ground and that they cover the full width of your tyres.
+The mud flap laws in Western Australia are quite clear, and you should run them in order to look after others on the road.
+No one likes rocks being flicked up.

 What are the most common reasons for a defect on a 4WD?